 - 3. The staff member in question will be immediately suspended from the program with pay pending the outcome of the DCF and EEC investigations. - 4.
-If the report is screened out by DCF, the Director has the option of having the staff member remain on suspension pending the EEC investigation or allowing the staff member to return to the classroom.
-This decision will be made by the Director and will be based on the seriousness of the allegations and the facts available.
+If the report is screened out by DCF, the Educator cannot return to work until EEC says it is okay for them to return to work.